kerrishotts/retroputer/README.md

 The Retroputer is intended as both a plaything and educational tool.
-It is intended to simulate what programming and using an 8-bit computer of the late 1980s was like.
+It is intended to simulate what programming and using a computer from the late 1980s was like.
 Some liberties, however, are taken, including the following:

-* 192KiB of address space -- most 8-bits had 4 - 128KiB
+* 256KiB is addressable; 192KiB is present -- in the 80s, this would
+  have been pretty expensive
 * 64KiB devoted to 320x200 graphics
 * 256 color palette consisting of r,g,b,a elements
 * 64KiB devoted to tile set definitions (4 sets x 16 KiB)
 * 16KiB of ROM
 * 256 traps or interrupts
 * A slightly larger register file than many CPUs of the time
+* 16-bit CPU with a 18-bit address line

 The above is to make programming for the Retroputer a little easier while also to make it easy to translate the memory for